lholden/twine/README.md

 `Process.fork` gets the job done but leaves a lot of the bootstrapping to you; Forking off as a daemon can be a bit of black magic for example.
 Twine provides a lot of this bootstrapping for you.

+* daemons / long running processes
+  * pid file creation
+  * output redirection
+* clean forking
+  * close off IO left over from the originating process
+  * initialize a new seed for randomization
+  * clean process traps created from the originating process

 ### How do I create a daemon process?
 ```ruby
  pid = Twine.daemonize {:output_to => '/tmp/my.log'} do